Emanoil Băleanu: Triumvirate

+Downfall and death

-The elections doubled as a contest for the princely throne, with both Bibescu and Știrbei entering the race.
+The elections doubled as a contest for the princely throne, with both Prince Bibescu and Prince Știrbei entering the race.
 Although Băleanu himself was a client of both former princes, he registered as a candidate, with his new title of Ban, also running against his father-in-law Bălăceanu.
 On this second attempt, he was credited with minimal chances, being an "unexpected" contender.
+As the Divan began its proceedings, he was confronted with events such as the peasants' march on Bucharest, in support of the National Party.
+According to reports picked up by the Pester Lloyd, his troops fired on the crowds.
+Several protesters were wounded or killed in this standoff; Băleanu called the soldiers off, after being reassured that the march was non-violent.
+He drafted an appeal to the Bucharesters, "which was given the widest possible distribution by means of comments in inns [and] postings at street-corners", asking them "not to contribute to the excitement, and not to degrade the celebration of this day".
+However, "as the Caimacami Mano and Baleano left the meeting hall and approached their carriages, a voice, echoed by many other voices, followed them: 'Down with Mano, down with Baleano.'
+One would have to reach back deep into history to find another man as detested as these two presently are."

 The elections produced unintended results for all of the conservative groups: backed by radicalized crowds numbering in the thousands, the National Party was able to pass resolutions in favor of union.
-A rallying speech by Vasile Boerescu, united unionist conservatives and radicals around Alexandru Ioan Cuza, who had already carried the Moldavian election, and against conservative separatists such as Băleanu.
-During this process, the other deputies stripped Băleanu, Manu, Ioan Hagiadi and Mihalache Pleșoianu of their voting rights—along with Alexandru Ghica and Radu Golescu, who opted to step down voluntarily.
+A rallying speech by Boerescu united unionist conservatives and radicals around Alexandru Ioan Cuza, who had already carried the Moldavian election, and against conservative separatists such as Băleanu.
+During this process, the other deputies stripped Băleanu, Manu, Ioan Hagiadi and Mihalache Pleșoianu of their voting rights—along with Alexandru Ghica and Radu C. Golescu, who opted to step down voluntarily.
 As reported by Alexandru G. Golescu, "that swine Manu" and "that idiot Băleanu" had to leave the Divan's hall and were heckled and threatened as they returned to their homes.
 He also suggests that Băleanu begged the crowd for forgiveness, but was merely derided.